Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 You take a look at what's happened to Trump over the past four years.

-You know, you you take you take a lot of the and and this is not with the CIA or the FBI, but you take with the the regulations and the bureaucrats and and the fact that they've been trying to pass this rains Act.
+You take a lot of the, and this is not with the CIA or the FBI, but you take with the regulations and the bureaucrats.

-And and the fact that they should be able to bring those regulations in every so often and say, hey, we need uh do we still need this regulation?
+And the fact that they should be able to bring those regulations in every so often and say, hey, do we still need this regulation?

-Because without that, there is absolutely no check and balance on on those people up there.
+Because without that, there is absolutely no check and balance on those people up there.

-Yeah, well, I think that the original intention of the structure of government was that the states would kind of hash out the specifics and the federal government was sort of, you know, provide for the common defense, make sure no states are violating, you know, individual rights, uh, like we see in the Bill of Rights.
+Yeah, well, I think that the original intention of the structure of government was that the states would kind of hash out the specifics and the federal government was sort of provide for the common defense, make sure no states are violating individual rights like we see in the bill of rights.

-And so um, you know, it's just one of those things where over time it seems that the federal government has garnered more and more power, and I think a lot of it has to do with uh how dependent the states are financially on contracts and grants from the federal government.
+And I think a lot of it has to do with how dependent the states are financially on contracts and grants from the federal government.

-You know, you well, let's let's take let's break it two things.
+You know, well, let's break it two things.

-You you take the bill that just got passed with HR four in there.
+You take the bill that just got passed with HR4 in there.

-Now you've got a federal government that is gonna take over the elections in in every state.
+Now you've got a federal government that is going to take over the elections in every state.

 Yes.

-But that's part of the dependency that the government has systematically processed and put us through to where you take your faith and and and everything that guides you off of God, and and then you move it right over to government.
+But that's part of the dependency that the government has systematically processed and put us through to where you take your faith and everything that guides you off of God and then you move it right over to government.

-And and and you could go right on down the line.
+And you can go right on down the line.

-Uh you take the the the middle class or or middle-aged people, and there's Obamacare, health care.
+You take the middle class or middle-aged people and there's Obamacare, healthcare.

 Let the government take care of it for you.

-And now we are on the children with CRT, the the mask mandates to make you conform.
+And now we are on the children with CRT, the mask mandates to make you conform.

-So where they to where everything that they're gonna start doing, these children, they want them to say, what does the government think that I need to do?
+To where everything that they're going to start doing, these children, they want them to say, what does the government think that I need to do?

-Have you seen the numbers on uh how many children under the age of 18 uh have actually died of COVID this whole pandemic?
+Have you seen the numbers on how many children under the age of 18 have actually died of COVID this whole pandemic?

 No, I haven't seen it.

-So if if you're if you're advocating for for masking children to save them from COVID, then you should have already been mandating before COVID to protect them from pneumonia.
+So if you're advocating for masking children to save them from COVID, then you should have already been mandating before COVID to protect them from pneumonia.

-It's sort of this new inconsistency going on.
+It's sort of this pneumonia consistency going on.

 Right, right.